Dark Mode

 24. White Space

-Also referred to as negative space, white space is the empty space that sits between web elements or modules.
-White space can declutter and streamline a web page, switching undeterred focus to the elements on the screen.
+Also referred to as negative space, white space is the empty space that appears between web elements or modules.

 25. Favicon